Resource library

 Nature-based green infrastructure: a review of African experience and potential

-This ODI research report, authored by Mairi Dupar, Elvina Henriette and Eric Hubbard and dated June 2023, explores the existing and potential role of NBS-GI in disaster risk management and climate change mitigation and adaptation, as well as wider development objectives.
+This report, authored by Mairi Dupar, Elvina Henriette and Eric Hubbard, explores the existing and potential role of NBS-GI in disaster risk management and climate change mitigation and adaptation, as well as wider development objectives.
 The research focuses on the application, financing and efficiency of NBS-GI in African contexts, as well as on the motivations for selecting NBS-GI investments in Africa.

 PDFGuidance note for FCDO climate and environment advisers on engaging with third-party climate information providers